laupierre/RNA-Seq_human_pipeline/README.md

 The human indexes are located in: /projects/ncrrbt_share_la/dev_pipe2/
 See human_indexes for details on how the STAR and salmon indexes are made

 This code was tested to produce STAR or salmon counts.
-The differential genes expression analysis was not implemented.
+The differential gene expression analysis was not implemented.